Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 In some cases, doctors diagnose the following diseases:

 • A brain cyst is a benign formation.
 It appears mainly in people aged 30-40 years.
 There are practically no pituitary cysts in children and adolescents.
-This disease is dangerous because the neoplasm affects the central nervous system.
+This disease is dangerous because the tumor affects the central nervous system.
 Most often, such a cyst is removed surgically.

 Diagnosis and treatment